Author, Speaker and Marketer for Nature and the Animals

-One with no more child labor, sweatshops, animal abuse and testing, harmful pesticides, GMOs and chemicals in the foods, clothes, meds and products we consume.
+One with no more child labor, sweatshops, animal abuse and testing, dangerous pandemics and harmful pesticides, GMOs and chemicals on the foods, clothes, meds and products we consume.

 And a world without poverty, racism, hate and war.

 I want to help create a kinder, healthier and abundant world for all life on Earth.

 Do I believe in fairy dust?
 Absolutely.

 But I also believe in the power of people and our ability to create change together.

 The 17 Sustainable Development Goals (SDGs) were created by all 193 United Nation Member States in 2015 to help improve the many global challenges we face today.
 A 15-year plan was set to achieve all 17 goals.
 From combating poverty, to illiteracy, climate change and inequality to restoring biodiversity, clean water and sanitation, economic growth, affordable energy, etc.